-With ‘Tweet me your first assaults,’ a protest movement is born
+With ‘tweet me your first assaults,’ a protest movement is born

 More recently, after a Toronto police officer told college students that if women wanted to avoid rape, they should not dress like “sluts,” groups in cities from New York to New Delhi have staged SlutWalks.

-Nor is Trump the first public figure whose sexual behavior has been scrutinized.
+Nor is Trump the first public figure to have his sexual behavior scrutinized.
 It seems fair to wonder if Bill Clinton could be elected today, given what is now known about his extramarital history.
-And, of course, there was Anthony Weiner, with his penchant for sending lewd social media messages and photos.
+And, of course, there was Anthony Weiner, with his penchant for sending lewd social media messages and photos to strangers.

 What he said and how he said it seemed to say as much about the broader environment toward women — an environment that had kept many of these women silent for so long — as they did about the candidate.
 And Trump’s dismissal of his actions as “locker-room talk” only underscored the point.